sanjay900/VIIPER/README.md

 ## 🔌 Requirements

-VIIPER relies on USBIP.
+VIIPER is a standalone binary that requires USBIP.
-You must have USBIP installed on your system.

 **Linux:**